 Respondent Response Cepro The calculations required to fulfil the aggregation methodology, as were reviewed and agreed by the working group, do not use data from a boundary meter.
 The proposer/Elexon outlined that there is no specific legal/regulatory requirement for a boundary meter, and did not identify any problematic consequences for BSC and DCUSA from having no boundary meter.
 As such, there appears to be no reason why such a meter is needed.
 ENGIE No. Provided the aggregation rule is in place and there is an MPAN associated with it via which the aggregated data can be settled, there does not appear to be a need for a physical meter.
-IMServ Depends if it is needed.
-It shouldn't be submitted to Settlements as this would double count the energy but you might want it as part of a validation process?
-If you wanted to validate the accuracy of the arrangement against energy leaving the DNO boundary then clearly yes.
+IMServ If you wanted to validate the accuracy of the arrangement against energy leaving the DNO boundary then clearly yes.
 We would expect the DNO would always want to measure energy entering and leaving their network.
+We suspect this is spelt out somewhere under BSC.
 Northern Powergrid No. We agree that a physical boundary meter is unnecessary for P455 SNRG No in all instances.
 We understand that is one of the key benefits of this proposal.
 Stark No. UKPN Yes.
 This is necessary, as otherwise there will be no accurate method to determine if the correct units are being recorded for any TPA site.

+P455

+Assessment Consultation

+Responses

+23 January 2024

+Version 1.0

+Page 31 of 33

-P455 Assessment Consultation Responses 23 January 2024 Version 1.0 Page 30 of 32 © Elexon Limited 2024 Question 24: What are the arguments for and against creation of a new market role for PNOs (e.g. access to industry data access; market competition)?
+Question 24: What are the arguments for and against creation of a new market role for PNOs (e.g. access to industry data access; market competition)?

 Respondent Response Cepro For this scheme it is sensible to keep the creation of a new market role out of scope due to time constraints.
 But long term the industry needs a new market role in order to support growth and recognition among lay customers.
 ENGIE We do not see the need for a PNO market role as a consequence of this modification proposal and would suggest that this is a matter for wider industry governance which should not be a barrier to P455.
-IMServ We are not sure how/why such a role code is needed.
-This isn't a valid consultation question to ask.
+IMServ This isn't a valid consultation question to ask.
 The Modification Group should propose something and Industry respond, else what is the point of a Work Group?
 This modification should be a fully formed solution.
 Northern Powergrid For a voluntary solution, we agree with the Workgroup that a new market role is unnecessary.
 SNRG In line with discussions at the Working Groups.
 The application of this amendment to the Complex Sites, as is, complements the current arrangements.
 While supporting competition and keeping the costs low.
 Creation of a new market role would inhibit competition, increase costs, increase delays and introduced unwarranted complexity to the market.
 Stark No requirement for a new role to facilitate methodology.
 UKPN When any arrangements for TPA has been discussed, not knowing who is a PNO and the volume of them has been a repeated problem.
 Having a new market role would ensure that the industry knows who is a PNO and where it's necessary to place obligations on them or to communicate on matters, it would be possible with a new market role which would be widely available to all.

+P455

+Assessment Consultation

+Responses

-Assessment Consultation Responses 23 January 2024 Version 1.0 Page 31 of 32
+23 January 2024

+Version 1.0

+Page 32 of 33